 - Email address

-- (Mobile) Telephone number
+- Mobile phone number

-- Name of employer
+- The name of the employer

 - Dates of employment

 - A brief outline of your main responsibilities